irmmr/hash.js/README.md

 This plugins are Hash.load, Hash.server, Hash.spa.
 You can get them in "all file" or you can use them separately.
 >  load, server, spa

-# Hash lib
+# Main library
-This is main library for manage page hash and change it.
+`Hash.lib()` This is main library for manage page hash and change it.

-# Hash info
+# Library informations
-It's for get library and plugins informations.
+`Hahs.info()` It's for get library and plugins informations such as plugins status.

-# Hash el
+# Elements
-I have nothing to say!
+`Hash.el()` I have nothing to say!

-# Hash Spa - plugin
+# Single page application (spa) - plugin
-This is not a extensive SPA, this SPA just create a rout and append main html codes to element.
+`Hash.spa()` This is not a extensive SPA, this SPA just create a rout and append main html codes to element.
 You must add an element for SPA and add some routers.
 This library have Router too and by that you can run your functions and get informations from page hash.

-# Hash Load - plugin
+# Loader - plugin
-This library manage page loading and SPA loading.
+`Hash.load()` This library manage page loading and SPA loading.
 You can run your functions when page loaded.
 It's could also be in SPA loading too.

-# Hash Server - plugin
+# Server and ajax - plugin
-It's just ajax with POST and GET methods!
+`Hash.server()` It's just ajax with POST and GET methods!

+# Other
+By `Hash.event` you can add some possibilities like `addEventListener` and by `Hash.ready` you can check library status.